 Exploring the Sussex countryside and ancient trees this autumn during National Tree Week; reveals some of the most amazing colours, in the changing leaves on the trees.
+Read on to find out more about the most monumental, ancient tress in Sussex and some of the oldest trees in the world.

 Trees do so much for us every day.
 But trees need our help now!
 We need to champion them, by planting many more trees and caring for the ones we already have.
 To ensure a green and tree-filled future for us all.

-Britain’s Ancient Trees
+Britain’s Oldest Trees

-Many of Britain’s ancient trees are becoming more and more under threat from vandalism, diseases and developers.
+Many of Britain’s oldest trees are becoming more and more under threat from vandalism, diseases and developers.
 We need to do more in looking after and taking care of our long-standing oxygen givers; they also provide a great habitat for many species of wildlife; lichen, bugs, birds and more.

 These wooden giants have stood for hundreds if not thousands of years, seen off multiple invasions, countless monarchs, political disruption and turmoil; weathered the worst storms and with our help, can live through climate change and stand for thousands more years to come.